kittipatsavet/NL_BANK/Readme.txt

         After NL Bank Employee created customer bank accounts, the customer can use UserName and Password to do the transactions Themselves at any Kiosk in the NL Bank.

+ User Name = ADMIN
+ Password =1234     IS USER NAME AND PASSWORD FOR ADMIN

+ User Name = CUST1
+ Password =1234     IS USER NAME AND PASSWORD FOR CUSTOMER   OR WE CAN GET ALL USER BY DATABASE dbo.user

 if you have any problems, you can contact me at email :kittipatsavet@gmail.com